A priori error estimates for finite element approximations of regularized level set flows in higher norms: Introduction

+The motivation to work out explicit dependencies of the constants on the regularization parameter is to obtain {\it full} error estimates.
+The latter type of estimates measures the error between the solution of the discrete approximation and the solution of the equation \eqref{unified_equation} with $\varepsilon=0$.
+It is temptative for it to go via the triangle inequality over the solution of the regularized equation.
+In doing so explicit constants are very useful.
+The quantitative convergence results for approximations of geometric evolution equations developed in this paper continue our previous work \cite{MR3892432, MR3734408, HK} and focus for the first time on the higher order conforming case.
+These references and the present paper try to identify the simplest setting given the scheme in \cite{MR2350186} in which full error estimates are available which give information about the level sets.
+Furthermore, this paper is inspired from \cite[Rem.~4]{MR2350186}, \cite{MR1417861}, and \cite{MR1760409}.

+In \cite[Rem.~4]{MR2350186}, a question is raised asking about more explicit dependencies of the constants on the regularization parameter $\varepsilon$ than presented in that reference.
+Note that concerning that question our paper studies a crucially simplified setting, see \ref{sec:contr}.
+On the other hand we think that in order to answer that question it is a useful step to understand first this simplified setting.
+In \cite{MR1417861} the authors show the convergence of a difference scheme to parabolic level set mean curvature flow and \cite{MR1760409} proves bounds for constants in error estimates (and in the sequel full error estimates) for a scheme motivated from \cite{MR1417861} which are polynomial in the inverse regularization parameter.
+We think that it is desirable to have something similar (meaning convergence with dependencies on the parameters) for an elliptic problem and finite elements.

-\if{Apart from the fact that this is clearly an improvement the second author became aware of the relevance of improving available exponential rates in numerical error estimates to polynomial rates by \cite{MR1971212} where numerical analysis for the Allen-Cahn equation is considered.
-There, polynomial rates are derived using spectral estimates from \cite{MR1284813}. }\fi Our approach uses $L^{\infty}$--estimates due to \if{a modification of}\fi the proof of the Alexandrov weak maximum principle \cite[Thm.
-9.1]{MR737190} which are available for the linearization of equation \eqref{unified_equation} in case of $H^2$--conforming finite elements.
-While in that cited theorem explicit dependencies (between assumed bounds on the coefficients and the constant in the a priori estimate) are not formulated, its proof allows to work out these more explicitly yielding an exponential relation.
+The authors are not aware of full error estimates in the literature in (at least) $C^1$--norms for elliptic level set approaches to mean curvature flow or even for the parabolic level set mean curvature flow. \if{Apart from the fact that this is clearly an improvement the second author became aware of the relevance of improving available exponential rates in numerical error estimates to polynomial rates by \cite{MR1971212} where numerical analysis for the Allen-Cahn equation is considered.
+There, polynomial rates are derived using spectral estimates from \cite{MR1284813}. }\fi We refer also to the very recent work \cite{lubich} about convergence and error estimates in the $H^1$ norm for a finite element scheme for parametric mean curvature flow of closed surfaces which can be understood as full error estimates with respect to their approach.
 For additional references about numerical analysis for geometric evolution equations in general we refer to the variety of references in \cite{MR3892432, lubich,MR2350186,MR2168343} as well as to these papers themselves.
+Furthermore, we mention concerning rates of convergence with respect to a regularization parameter also a fourth order regularization of the radially symmetric Monge-Amp\`ere equation in \cite{MR3219673}.
+Here polynomial rates in the regularization parameter are shown under certain assumptions on the solution (and solution of the regularized problem).

 \if{In the current paper we give a strong theoretical indication that in general one cannot expect a better dependence on the regularization parameter than exponential.
 REMOVE: shown here by using $H^2$ conforming elements and as consequence controlling the error in $W^{2,p}$ norms which is convenient for the underlying motivation of tracking level sets.
 The study of the lower conforming case will be considered in future work.}\fi